awsdocs/aws-cloudhsm-user-guide/doc_source/quorum-authentication-crypto-officers-change-minimum-value.md

-# Change the Quorum Minimum Value for Crypto Officers<a name="quorum-authentication-crypto-officers-change-minimum-value"></a>
+# Change the quorum minimum value for crypto officers<a name="quorum-authentication-crypto-officers-change-minimum-value"></a>

-After you [set the quorum minimum value](quorum-authentication-crypto-officers-first-time-setup.md#quorum-crypto-officers-set-quorum-minimum-value) so that [crypto officers \(COs\)](hsm-users.md#crypto-officer) can use quorum authentication, you might want to change the quorum minimum value\.
+After you [set the quorum minimum value](quorum-authentication-crypto-officers-first-time-setup.md#quorum-crypto-officers-set-quorum-minimum-value) so that [crypto officers \(COs\)](manage-hsm-users.md#crypto-officer) can use quorum authentication, you might want to change the quorum minimum value\.
 The HSM allows you to change the quorum minimum value only when the number of approvers is the same or higher than the current quorum minimum value\.
 For example, if the quorum minimum value is two, at least two COs must approve to change the quorum minimum value\.

 To get quorum approval to change the quorum minimum value, you need a *quorum token* for the setMValue command \(service 4\)\.
 To get a quorum token for the setMValue command \(service 4\), the quorum minimum value for service 4 must be higher than one\.
 This means that before you can change the quorum minimum value for COs \(service 3\), you might need to change the quorum minimum value for service 4\.